Monmouth Mountain

 Monmouth Mountain, commonly known as Mount Monmouth is one of the principal summits of the Pacific Ranges of the Coast Mountains of southern British Columbia.
 At 3182 m, it is the highest summit of the Chilcotin Ranges.
 It stands just north of the Lillooet Icecap between the heads of Chilko Lake and the Taseko Lakes.
 West of Chilko Lake's south arm is Mount Good Hope 3242 m and, beyond it, the massif surrounding Mount Queen Bess 3298 m, which is the highest summit east of the Homathko River.

-The namesake of this peak was HMS Monmouth, an aging British battleship which was sunk at the Battle of Coronel in 1914 along with HMS Good Hope (for which Good Hope Mountain is named) off the coast of South America by German cruisers under Admiral Von Spee.
+The namesake of this peak was HMS Monmouth, an aging British armoured cruiser which was sunk at the Battle of Coronel in 1914 along with HMS Good Hope (for which Good Hope Mountain is named) off the coast of South America by German cruisers under Admiral Von Spee.